jamii/jamii.github.com/journal.md

 Could I wrap functions with something that implements the current interface?
 Assuming I know the types of the arguments, seems plausible.

 Maybe I should just push the codegen all the way down to the edges.
 Seems like the more I codegen, the harder it is to test and the more potential for bugs, but I spend so much time working out calling conventions that don't allocate otherwise.

+### 2017 Dec 12

+School.
+Last of the year.

+Also started working on testing display times for subliminal images used in psych experiments.
+So far there is huge variance and occasionally missing masks.
+Not sure whether anyone will care though, given the state of the field.

+### 2017 Dec 13